9Sumannn/9Sumannn/README.md

 ## 🙋‍♂️ About Me

 Enthusiastic and detail-oriented third-year Computer Science student with a strong foundation in programming, data structures, and machine learning.
-Passionate about applying academic knowledge to real-world projects, collaborating with teams, and continuously learning new technologies to build impactful software solutions.
+Passionate about applying academic knowledge in real-world projects, collaborating with development teams, and building impactful software solutions.
+Always eager to learn new technologies and contribute to innovative projects.

 ---

 ## 💼 Experience

+- **Web Development Intern – Bharat Intern**
+  *Sep 2023 – Oct 2023*
+  - Gained practical experience in web technologies including DOM manipulation, responsive design, and component structuring.
+  - Used version control tools like Git and GitHub to manage codebase and collaborate efficiently during project development.

+- **AI/ML Intern – NIT Patna**
+  *Jun 2024 – Jul 2024*
+  - Utilized libraries such as NLTK and Scikit-learn for text vectorization, sentiment labeling, and model evaluation.
+  - Evaluated model performance using metrics like accuracy, precision, recall, and F1-score to ensure reliability in sentiment prediction.

 - **Machine Learning Intern – IIT Jammu**
   *Aug 2024 – Sep 2024*
-  - Designed and implemented ML algorithms for predictive analytics on student performance data.
+  - Designed and implemented machine learning algorithms for predictive analytics on student performance data.
-  - Achieved 85% accuracy using regression techniques and feature engineering.
+  - Achieved 85% accuracy in predictions by utilizing advanced regression techniques and feature engineering.

-- **AI/ML Intern – NIT Patna**
-  *Jun 2024 – Jul 2024*
-  - Utilized NLTK and Scikit-learn for text vectorization, sentiment labeling, and model evaluation.
-  - Evaluated model performance using accuracy, precision, recall, and F1-score.

-- **Web Development Intern – Bharat Intern**
-  *Sep 2023 – Oct 2023*
-  - Gained hands-on experience with DOM manipulation, responsive design, and component structuring.
-  - Collaborated using Git and GitHub for version control.

 ---

 ## 🚀 Projects

 - **Sentiment Analysis of Amazon Reviews using NLP**
-  - Developed a sentiment analysis pipeline using Python, applying VADER and RoBERTa transformer models on 500,000+ Amazon reviews.
+  - Developed a sentiment analysis pipeline using Python, applying both VADER and RoBERTa transformer models on a dataset of over 500,000 Amazon product reviews.
-  - Implemented tokenization, stemming, and vectorization with NLTK and Scikit-learn.
+  - Implemented data preprocessing techniques including tokenization, stemming, and text vectorization using NLTK and Scikit-learn to prepare text for analysis.
+  - Performed model evaluation and sentiment score comparison, identifying strengths of rule-based (VADER) and deep learning-based (RoBERTa) approaches.
-  - Visualized sentiment trends using Matplotlib and Seaborn.
+  - Visualized sentiment trends using Matplotlib and Seaborn to draw insights into consumer behavior across product categories.

 - **Advance Filtering for Amazon Rating, Reviews and Returns**
-  - Built a Flask web app integrating Selenium for live scraping and a fine-tuned BERT model.
+  - Developed a Flask-based web application integrating live web scraping using Selenium and a fine-tuned BERT model to classify Amazon product reviews as genuine or fake.
-  - Achieved 91.45% accuracy in classifying genuine vs fake reviews using HuggingFace Transformers and PyTorch.
+  - Achieved 91.45% classification accuracy on a balanced dataset using HuggingFace Transformers and PyTorch for binary sentiment modeling.
-  - Designed a Trust Score formula combining star rating and review count for product reliability insights.
+  - Engineered a logarithmic-based Trust Score formula combining star rating and review count to quantitatively estimate product reliability.
+  - Designed a user-friendly interface to display product metadata, real vs. fake review distribution, and actionable trust insights to guide purchasing decisions.

 ---